und3rgr0undpentium/PR01-RanVar/README.md

 # PR01-RanVar

-Append new random each ASCII char to each letter of variable
+Append new random of each ASCII char to each letter of variable

 ## Installation